Stefanuk12/RoProPatcher/docs/verification_token.md

 - The developer console for the extensions should open, go to the console tab
 - Execute this `await getStorage("userVerification")`
 - The format will be `{USERID: 'TOKEN'}`

+## Please Read

+This is not applicable to most of you.
+If you are having trouble with verifying your account via RoPro, this is an issue with RoPro, not the patcher.
+Keep trying, it will work eventually.
+This is only for developers.